Human-first CX

 Both can win here.
 Customer-facing AI delivers instant first-response, especially valuable for off-hours coverage or peak-load gaps.
 Team-side gives faster replies with a human still on the other end, because each rep has the context they need the moment the ticket lands.

 The trade-off is consistency versus accuracy.
 Customer-facing AI is consistent and instant but sometimes confidently wrong.
-Team-side is consistently accurate but only as fast as your team.
+Team-side AI is reviewed by a person but only as fast as your team.
 For brands where every interaction is a brand transaction, the slower-but-right answer wins.
 For brands where availability matters more than precision, customer-facing AI is the better tool.
+The decision often turns on whether your customers will wait an hour for the right answer or prefer an immediate one even if it is wrong some of the time.

 If you have the scale and resources to support it